glycerine/hello_gio/README.md

 It then demonstrates how to place labels over those boxes, and to clip the text to stay inside the box.

+Finally, we add the display of a pre-rendered png image on the window, and color the background yellow.
+This last part is in `showimg.go`.
+Technically this is rendered first, but it was added subsequently.

 # intro to Gio

 For background on Gio, see Elias's talk: